0xsoniclabs/bertha/blockservice/README.md

 Commands:
-  init                 Initialize a new block database import-gfile         Import all blocks from the specified snapshot (`.g`) file into the block database, and optionally also verify the parent hashes import-era           Import all blocks from the specified directory (which is expected to contain `.era` files) into the block database.
+  init                 Initialize a new block database import-gfile         Import all blocks from the specified snapshot (`.g`) file into the block database, and optionally also verify the parent hashes import-era1          Import all blocks from the specified directory (which is expected to contain `.era1` files) into the block database, and optionally also verify the parent hashes.
+The blocks are stored under the specified chain ID import-era           Import all blocks from the specified directory (which is expected to contain `.era` files) into the block database.
 The blocks are stored under the specified chain ID fetch                Fetch blocks from a remote block service and store them in the local database fetch-state-updates  Fetch state update files from a remote block service